Here’s a word we seem to hear a lot these days: unprecedented.

 We live in unprecedented times.
-And surely dancing tango in our living room is no exception.
+And dancing tango in our living room is pretty unprecedented too!

 Four weeks ago when lockdown in the UK began, most people had never even heard of Zoom.

 Now taking a Zoom class is the new normal.
-Last week our daughters tried a drama class by Zoom.
+Our daughter is taking drama classes by Zoom.
 And our nieces in a northern city of Argentina are taking Zoom ballet classes.

 Staying in really has become the new going out.
 But do we dance tango in our pyjamas or do we get a little dressed up for the occasion?